Klimaatlas/KAPy/README.md

 ## Code of Conduct

-A code of conduct for the KAPy community is found in [`docs/CODE_OF_CONDUCT.md`](./docs/CODE_OF_CONDUCT.md).
+A code of conduct for the KAPy community is found in the [Code of Conduct](./docs/Code_of_conduct.md).
 In short: be kind.

 ## Credits

 The development of KAPy is financed via a grant from the Danish Central Government to the Danish Meterological Institute.

 ## Why KAPy?